Planning Your Trip

-By far, the most popular airport in Argentina is Buenos Aires’ Ezeiza Airport, with 85 percent of the flights in the country coming and going from EZE.
+By far, the most popular airport in Argentina is Buenos Aires’ Ezeiza Airport.
 If you fly into Argentina, you will most likely fly into Ezeiza, however, that’s not the only way to travel if you’re already in South America.
 Many long-distance buses come from Chile, Paraguay, Brazil, and Bolivia.
 For those coming from Uruguay, the ferry is the most popular way to reach Argentina, via the shores of Buenos Aires.

 - Ministro Pistarini International Airport (Ezeiza): best for flying internationally in general.